4 Easy Options for Eco-Friendly Christmas Lights This Holiday Season

 We all know mom loves the house to be lit up when she gets home from work.
 But far fewer people will be enjoying your light display at 3:00 a.m.
 Why waste electricity while you’re sleeping?
 When you turn your lights off before going to bed you’re significantly reducing your consumption.
 Timers can also be implemented to make sure you lights go off at a certain time even if no one is home to flip the switch.

 4. Get rid of that string of lights that always trips Santa

 Find places to opt out of using lights or replace them with eco-friendly decorations

 If your house looks like Martha May’s from the Grinch, people probably won’t notice if you cut out a strand of lights or two from your outdoor display.
-This Christmas, think about places where a few less lights wouldn’t be missed.
+Sometimes the best option for eco-friendly Christmas lights is simply using less of them.
 Or maybe you’ve used the same garland lights for years-so why not try something new to decorate the banisters in your home?
 The kids are out of school anyway, so give them a project like making recycled paper chains or handprint wreaths to replace those indoor light strands.
 A little hand made love will warm up your house just as much as those lights would have.

 Featured photo courtesy of Pixabay.com